kyegomez/swarms/README.md

 ```

 ## Usage
+There are 2 methods, one is very simple to test it out and then there is another to explore the agents and so on!

+### Method 1
+Simple example `python3 example.py`

+### Method 2
 The primary agent in this repository is the `AutoAgent` from `./swarms/agents/workers/auto_agent.py`.

 This `AutoAgent` is used to create the `MultiModalVisualAgent`, an autonomous agent that can process tasks in a multi-modal environment, like dealing with both text and visual data.